 Francis Vigo

-Francis Vigo overlooks the Wabash River
+Francis Vigo sits between the memorial and the Wabash River

 Vigo was born December 3, 1747, in the town of Mondovi in what is now northern Italy.
 Little is known of his early life until he joined a Spanish regiment and was sent to New Orleans, then a possession of Spain.
 After his discharge, Vigo entered the fur trade.
 By 1772, he was established as a merchant and trader in St. Louis in Spanish Upper Louisiana.
 Later, as a business associate of Spanish Lieutenant Governor Fernando de Leyba, Vigo was quite successful trading among the area's Indians and French settlers.